TIGER-AI-Lab/LongRAG/README.md

 ``full_adj.pickle``: The key is the Wikipedia page title, and the value is the linked page in the entire page.
 ``doc_size.pickle``: The key is the Wikipedia page title, and the value is the number of tokens on that page.
 ``doc_dict.pickle``: The key is the Wikipedia page title, and the value is the text of the page.

+We have provided the processed Wikipedia in our [huggingface repo](https://huggingface.co/datasets/TIGER-Lab/LongRAG).
+Please check out the ``nq_wiki`` and ``hotpot_qa_wiki`` subsets for more information.
+You could easily derive these pickle files from these two datasets.

 ***Retrieval Corpus:*** By grouping multiple related documents, we can construct long